CarlColglazier/carlcolglazier.com/content/publications.md

 date: 2018-08-01T23:30:15-04:00
 ---

-An automatic list of my publications can be found on [Google Scholar](gscholar).
+An automatic list of my publications can be found on [Google Scholar][gscholar].

 ## Conference Papers.